The Business of IT Blog

 A simple distinction is that the CIO typically looks inward, aiming to improve processes within the company, while the CTO looks outward, using technology to improve or innovate products that serve the customers.

-Let’s take a look at the difference between CIO and CTO roles as well as whether your company should employ one or both.
+Let’s take a look at the difference between CIO and CTO roles, as well as whether your company should employ one or both.

-Short for chief information officer, the overall role of the CIO is ensuring business processes run efficiently, with a goal of promoting the productivity of individual employees and business units as a whole.
+What is a CIO?
+CIO stands for Chief Information Officer.
+The overall role of the CIO is ensuring that business processes run efficiently, with a goal of promoting the productivity of individual employees and business units as a whole.

 The CIO is responsible for managing and ensuring ongoing operations, mission critical systems, and overall security, from help desks and enterprise systems to service delivery and program management.
 The explicit impact of a CIO can be determined with a variety of metrics, though improving the company’s bottom line is a must.